 We ask that all patrons remain seated during presentations, as walking about in the dark can lead to injury of yourself as well as others.
 If you must leave, we ask that you please do so with extreme care.
 Please note that due to the dark environment there will be no re-admittance until the program’s conclusion.

 - Due to limited parking in the Hudson Hall area, large numbers of cars or buses may be directed to other parking venues.
 The closest designated parking for planetarium guests is the Hawkins Hall P2 parking lot which is accessible from Cornelia Street.
-Should P2 be full, or otherwise unavailable, please be prepared to walk across campus from neighboring parking areas or drop guests at either the Hawkins Hall vehicle pull-out on Beekman Street or the Hudson Hall front entrance and then park your bus or vehicles elsewhere on campus.
-For further information about arrival and parking options please call our staff at 518-564-3168 anytime Monday–Friday between 9 a.m. and 3 p.m.
+Should P2 be full, or otherwise unavailable, please be prepared to walk across campus from neighboring parking areas or drop guests at either the Hawkins Hall vehicle and pull out on Beekman Street or the Hudson Hall front entrance and then park your bus or vehicles elsewhere on campus.
+For further information about arrival and parking options please call our staff at [email protected] or 518-564-3168.

 - Please note that the Northcountry Planetarium may be closed or operate under limited hours during regularly scheduled college holidays and recesses such as Thanksgiving, winter recess, spring break, summer recess, etc.